Category

 • Did we have the proper resources to address the threat?

 Once you have answered these questions, it’s time to turn to the big question: What can we do better?
 You will never have the perfect response to a given threat.
-Even when you execute your plan down to the letter, look for ways to improve your plan based on how it worked.
+Even when you execute your plan down to the letter, look for ways to improve it based on how it worked.
 Don’t let good be the enemy of great.

 Talk to employees—especially those directly impacted by the threat.
 By soliciting employee feedback, you can uncover weaknesses in your plan that you may not have recognized otherwise.
 One effective way to conduct this follow-up is to send out an employee survey.
 Your employees will likely have ideas for ways you can prepare them to respond more effectively to the threat.